 SOKENDAI does not offer any master's program; therefore, in principle, no master's degree is awarded.
-However, a student who is registered in the 5-year doctoral program in Graduate Institute for Advanced Studies, and has been permitted to withdraw from SOKENDAI and has satisfied all of the requirements below may be awarded a master's degree.
+However, students in the five-year doctoral program, who have been permitted to withdraw from SOKENDAI after fulfilling all of the requirements below and have acquired a Qualification for Master's Degree will be awarded a master's degree at the time of withdrawal.
 Master's degree will not be awarded after withdrawal.

-- Enrollment in SOKENDAI for two years or more - Earned at least 30 credits as prescribed - Having undergone the necessary research supervision, successful examination of a master's thesis or specific research project and successful completion of the final examination

-For information on degree examinations and procedures, contact the Program Office or the Educational Affairs Section, Hayama.
+- Enrollment in SOKENDAI for two years or more - Earned at least 30 credits as prescribed - Having undergone the necessary research supervision, successful examination of a master's thesis or specific research project and successful completion of the final examination For information on degree examinations and procedures, contact the Program Office or the Educational Affairs Section, Hayama.
 Those who withdrew from the university with Master's Degree (shushi) will not be eligible to earn Doctor's degree (Katei-Hakase) from SOKENDAI in any case after withdrawal.
 Should you have any questions, please contact Educational Affairs Section.